BHF Intermediate Fellow and Associate Professor

 My passion for metabolism began during my undergraduate degree in Medical Biochemistry at the University of Surrey.
 I loved the way everything fitted together into this complex jigsaw, which in many ways resembled the London Underground map.
 And just like a public transport network, if something goes wrong with one enzyme or pathway, the whole system can either adapt or grind to a halt.

-I joined the Department in 2003 as a DPhil student of Prof Kieran Clarke.
 My doctoral research investigated the role of abnormal substrate metabolism in the development of cardiac hypertrophy.
 My subsequent post-doctoral research focused on the role of mitochondrial metabolism in cardiac disease progression.

 In 2011 I was awarded a Diabetes UK RD Lawrence Fellowship, to study the role of hypoxia and metabolism in the type 2 diabetic heart.
 Heart disease is the leading cause of mortality in patients with type 2 diabetes, and patients have increased incidence of, and decreased recovery following myocardial infarction.